Upper Level Competency Review Music Studies

 - What are your goals for your career and your ultimate contribution to the profession?

-Complete and return with your Information Form to Krystyn Jensen in MUS 111, no later than Monday, April 23rd at 5pm if you are in the Choral Concentration or Tuesday, April 24th at 5pm if you are in the Instrumental Concentration.
+Complete and return with your Information Form to Krystyn Jensen in MUS 111, no later than TBD at 5pm if you are in the Choral Concentration or TBD at 5pm if you are in the Instrumental Concentration.

-FALL 2018 SCHEDULE (To be completed and submitted by ALL Major in Music Studies, BM students going through the review process for the first time in Spring 2018 and all students currently on deferral from the Fall 2017 review.)
+SPRING 2019 SCHEDULE (To be completed and submitted by ALL Major in Music Studies, BM students going through the review process for the first time in Fall 2018 and all students currently on deferral from the Spring 2018 review.)

-Print a copy of your Concise Student Schedule for Spring 2018 from CatsWeb Self-Service and return to Krystyn Jensen in MUS 111, no later than Monday, April 23rd at 5pm if you are in the Choral Concentration or Tuesday, April 24th at 5pm if you are in the Instrumental Concentration.
-If you have not yet registered for some or all of your Fall 2018 classes, be prepared to discuss with the committee the classes you intend on registering for and why you have yet to officially register for them.
+Print a copy of your Concise Student Schedule for Spring 2018 from CatsWeb Self-Service and return to Krystyn Jensen in MUS 111, no later than TBD at 5pm if you are in the Choral Concentration or TBD at 5pm if you are in the Instrumental Concentration.
+If you have not yet registered for some or all of your Spring 2019 classes, be prepared to discuss with the committee the classes you intend on registering for and why you have yet to officially register for them.

-INTERVIEW (To be completed by ALL Major in Music Studies, BM students going through the review process for the first time in Spring 2018 and deferral students instructed to re-interview after their Fall 2017 review.)
+INTERVIEW (To be completed by ALL Major in Music Studies, BM students going through the review process for the first time in Fall 2018 and deferral students instructed to re-interview after their Spring 2018 review.)

 A sign-up sheet will be available in Krystyn Jensen's office, MUS 111.
-All of your paperwork (Information Form, Reflective Position Statement - if needed, and Fall 2018 Schedule) must be submitted before you will be allowed to sign-up for an interview time.
+All of your paperwork (Information Form, Reflective Position Statement - if needed, and Spring 2019 Schedule) must be submitted before you will be allowed to sign-up for an interview time.

-Choral Concentration Interviews will take place on Monday, April 30th beginning at 2:00pm in Dr. Brinckmeyer's office, MUS 144.
+Choral Concentration Interviews will take place on TBD in Dr. Brinckmeyer's office, MUS 144.

-Instrumental Concentration Interviews will take place on Tuesday, May 1st and Wednesday, May 2nd beginning at 9:00am in the Music Building Conference Room, MUS 135.
+Instrumental Concentration Interviews will take place on TBD in the Music Building Conference Room, MUS 135.

 For the interview, wear professional/business attire and be prepared to summarize your experience with teaching and how that has influenced you up to this point.
 “Teaching” could include private lessons, drum corp, summer camps, girls scouts, swimming, church activities, etc.